gbmhunter/blog/content/electronics/components/resistors/index.md

 The E192 series is also used for 0.25% and 0.1% error resistors.

 Below are all the actual values for the common E series.
-They are written as initialised arrays in the [C programming language](/programming/languages/c), so that you can copy them and use them in code easily (some modifications may be required for other programming languages).
+They are written as initialised arrays in the {{% link text="C programming language" src="/programming/languages/c/_index.md" %}}, so that you can copy them and use them in code easily (some modifications may be required for other programming languages).

 ```c
 E6[6] = {10, 15, 22, 33, 47, 68};